EddieHubCommunity/HealthCheck/README.md

 9. Run the project with one of these

    a.
 If you have Postgres installed, you can run the app locally `npm run dev` OR

    b.
 If you don't have Postgres installed, you can use Docker Compose to run the database and the app `docker compose -f docker-compose.yaml up -d`, after the containers are ready, run the command `npm run db:migrate:dev`

+10. Running in Github Codespaces

+    a.
+Start a new codespace

+    b.
+Run ```npm install``` and ```npm run dev```

+    c.
+When the project is running in the browser visit this and copy the generated URL.
+You will use this URL in place of localhost in step 8 above for creating your OAuth app

+    d.
+Update the environment file with your client id and secret.
+Make sure to also update the ```NEXTAUTH_URL=``` to the generated codespace URL as well.

+    e.
+Continue with step 9b to run the docker container and database migration.